nextgis/ngf-tutorial/tutorials/3_4_layers_baselayer/README.md

 ## Theory

-Base layers are an integral part of the map.
-We make working with this entity even easier.
+Basemap layers are an integral part of the map.
+We make working with them easier.

-To control the behavior of the base layers, we have added several rules:
+To control the behavior of the basemap layers, we have added several rules:

-- the base layer is at the very bottom;
+- the basemap layer is at the very bottom;
-- there can only be one base layer at a time;
+- there can only be one basemap layer at a time;

 The following methods help to keep track of these rules: